-Stay/Exit Interview
+3. Stay/Exit Interviews

 Using structured interviews for employees is a great way to collect feedback and find out what makes them engaged or what holds them back from being engaged.

+Exit interviews are fairly common in most organizations, but one great idea that should be done more often are stay interviews, where you ask employees that are clearly happy at work what makes them want to stay.
 Exit interviews can be great, but the only issue with them is that it might be too late by the time you get to that process.
-Be warned, if you measure, you need to be ready to act.